Kamal-Singh22/Find-the-Missing-Number-in-an-Arithmetic-Progression/README.md

 It returns the missing number when the pattern breaks.

-If the sequence is complete and just missing the last number, it returns the next expected number in the sequence.
+If the sequence is complete and just missing the last number, it returns the next expected number in the sequence....